 - Both deep brain stimulation and ablative neurosurgical procedures have been used to manage refractory severe symptoms.

 - Surgery can also be performed to site electrodes to deliver deep brain stimulation.
 Studies so far have been encouraging but larger trials are needed.
 Bleeding, infection, sedation and anxiety are some of the side-effects reported.

 Therapies supported anecdotally but which have not had the benefit of randomised trials include plasma exchange and intravenous immunoglobulin (where streptococcal infection has been implicated), buspirone, carbamazepine and metoclopramide.
-The evidence for the use of medical marijuana is currently inconclusive.

 Severity varies from person to person and peaks in the early teenage years.
 Studies suggest that one third of children are symptom-free as adults, one third will have mild tics and the remainder will require clinical attention.